 However, you may share with the staff liaison your wish to withdraw or reduce your participation at your convenience.

-An HC friend is someone who has volunteered to contribute to a positive change in PHCC services by sharing feedback and suggestions on how we can improve the services we provide at the level of the health center.
+An HC friend is someone who has volunteered to contribute to a positive change in PHCC services by sharing feedback and suggestions on how we can improve the services we provide at the health center level.

-An HC friend needs to be registered at the HC and must have received health care him/herself or has a family member who has received care in the past six months.
+An HC friend needs to be registered at the health center and must have received healthcare him/herself or has a family member who has received care in the past six months.

-As an HC friend, your experiences are a powerful tool for inspiring change at our Health Centers.
-By sharing your perspectives and working with staff and other patient and family, you can make a real difference.
+As an HC friend, your experiences are a powerful tool for inspiring change at our health centers.
+By sharing your perspectives and working with staff and other patients and families, you can make a real difference.